jpsrpv20/Endangered-Languages/readme.md

 Severely endangered - language is spoken by grandparents and older generations; while the parent generation may understand it, they do not speak it to children or among themselves
 Critically endangered - the youngest speakers are grandparents and older, and they speak the language partially and infrequently
 Extinct - there are no speakers left
-In addition, I also included information on World Population by country from Worldometer via Kaggle (here).
+In addition, I also included information on World Population by country from Worldometer via Kaggle (<a href='https://www.kaggle.com/tanuprabhu/population-by-country-2020'>here</a>).

 In the study below I intend to answer the following questions: